AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-proof-of-reflection.md

 #### Step 3.
 Chain L's *reflection* in Chain R

 Can we use a projection of a chain for a different purpose?
 What happens if Chain L tracks whether Chain L's history is confirmed within Chain R?
+This can be done via merkle branches\footnote{
+  Vector commitments (or verkle branches) can be used, too.
+  See \autoref{sec:verkle-proofs}.
-This can be done via merkle branches that prove the particular states of Chain R which contain this information.
-In essence, Chain L uses its projection of Chain R to prove that its *own history* matches that of its *projection* in Chain R. Chain L proves that it is *reflected* in Chain R.
+} that prove the particular states of Chain R which contain this information.
+In essence, Chain L uses its projection of Chain R to prove that its *own history* matches that of its *projection* in Chain R.
+Chain L proves that it is *reflected* in Chain R.

 What does this proof look like?
 The following progression is shown in \autoref{fig:por-step3-parts}.
 First, Chain L must prove that its history is reflected, so we first find the most recently reflected header, $L_{i+1}$ (ideally, this is the previous L block).